w0006887/modules/0418/mdModule.md

 ## Academic Integrity

 There are varying definitions of academic integrity.
 All the definitions share a common theme: the outcome of an assessment authentically reflects the ability and competence of the individual (human) being assessed.
+American River College has [a web page dedicated to Academic Integrity](https://arc.losrios.edu/about-us/mission-vision-and-values/student-rights-and-responsibilities/plagiarism-and-cheating).

+A common misunderstanding is that "cheating" occurs *only if* another person is involved, or the content being submitted is copied from another person.
+The use of Gen-AI can be considered "unauthorized materials or aids," hence leading to a verdict of cheating.

 ## Aptitude